thi-ng/blog/2019/20190314-of-umbrellas-transducers-reactive-streams-pt4.md

 ```

 Finally, in case of a test failure, we need to regenerate the CA with a new,
-random state and repeat these analysis steps until we’re successful.
+random state and repeat these analysis steps until we're successful.
 We also
 want to avoid going into a potentially infinite loop, and hence, will need to
 put a cap on the maximum number of trials.
 All this can be done via a single,
 composed transducer pipeline (surprised? not! :)